sujonict07/gitCommands/README.md

 ```

-Setting your Git username for a single repository
+Setting your Git username and mail for a single repository
 Open Terminal.

-Set a Git username and mail :
+Setup Git username and mail :
 ```

 Set UserName :